Buntok

-Buntok (abbreviated: BTK), a sub-district in the district of Dusun Selatan, is the regency seat of South Barito Regency and also one of the towns in Central Kalimantan province, Indonesia.
-This town is also called Buntok Kota by the people from Central Kalimantan.
+Buntok (abbreviated: BTK), a town in the administrative district (kecamatan) of Dusun Selatan, is the regency seat of South Barito Regency and also one of the towns in Central Kalimantan province, Indonesia.
+This town is composed of two urban kelurahan - a northern one called Buntok Kota (72 km^{2}) and a southern one called Hilir Seper (42 km^{2}), although the whole town is also called Buntok by the people from Central Kalimantan.
 This town is at a distance of 197 km east of Palangka Raya city, the capital of Central Kalimantan Province.
-The population of this town is roughly 16,864 people as of 2020.
+The population of Buntok Kota kelurahan was 15,969 people as of 2024, while Hilir Seper kelurahan had 14,996 people.

 Geography

-Buntok Kota is precisely located at 1.71903 South and 114.84475 East.
-The town is located to the east of Palangka Raya, the capital of Central Kalimantan with the distance about 197 km.
-The total area of this town is around 79 km² which makes it roughly 0.9% of the total area of South Barito Regency.
+Buntok is precisely located at 1.71903 degrees South and 114.84475 degrees East, and is situated to the east of Palangka Raya, the capital of Central Kalimantan which is about 197 km distant.
+The total area of this town is around 114 km² (for the two kelurahan) which makes it roughly 1.6% of the total area of South Barito Regency.

-Buntok Kota is crossed by the Barito River as it is one of the towns located in the Barito River basin.
+Buntok is crossed by the Barito River as it is one of the towns located in the Barito River basin.
 This town is situated on the flatlands of eastern Central Kalimantan with the altitude being 13 to 30 metres above sea level.
-As any other town in Kalimantan, Buntok Kota experiences tropical rainforest climate (Af) with high amounts of precipitation nearly all year long, constant humidity and warm-to-hot temperature above 21 °C.
+As any other town in Kalimantan, Buntok experiences tropical rainforest climate (Af) with high amounts of precipitation nearly all year long, constant humidity and warm-to-hot temperature above 21 °C.